collective/collective.upgrade/README.rst

 in a way that much less risky and can save a lot of time in the upgrade troubleshooting and debugging process.

-The core of `collective.upgrade` is a form that supports incremental upgrading of a portal using generic profiles.
+The core of `collective.upgrade` are upgrader classes which support incremental upgrading of a portal using GenericSetup profiles.
 Upgrade starts with the portal's base profile and then proceeds to upgrade all the other installed profiles.
 While processing each profile, it commits at the last successful profile version reached but aborting any set of upgrade steps that did not succeed.

+In other words, each time a `collective.upgrade` upgrader runs, it will pick up from the last successful profile version reached without having to repeat what has already succeeded.

 Multiple Portals
 ----------------